 We were sent an email sometime ago inviting us to Shindig but I hadn’t hear of it before.
 I did some research, asked a few friends and then saw Estelle was the headliner and couldn’t confirm quick enough – I mean there is no way I was passing the opportunity to sing along with Estelle to American boy at the top of my lungs covered in Glitter.

 One thing I did notice quickly about Shindig was the pricing and size.
 It is much smaller than some of the other festivals and the pricing is a fair bit less.
 It is about £130 an adult (ex booking fee) and free for under 12’s!
 There are also Teen prices for 13-17 which are around the £75 mark!
-These are weekend passes which I sadly think may be sold out but click here to find out more info, you can also grab day tickets if your local or fancy just a day and not the camping.
+These are weekend passes which I sadly think may be sold out but click here to find out more info.

 From a giant soft play, break dancing lessons and model making – there really is something for everyone.
 It will certainly appeal to those who want a big festival but without the tens of thousands of people!
 Research really showed it was probably ideal too for those with teens who wanted a bit of freedom, there is A LOT aimed at 13-17 year olds and for adults…there is a bar so if you parent like me then basically your sorted! wahey!

 Camp Bestival.
 25th – 28th July, Lulworth Castle, Dorset

 CB will always hold a special place in our hearts as it was our very first festival and well, you never forget your first do you!
 We had no idea what to expect but it certainly exceeded expectations.

 We were invited to attend as I was speaking on a panel over the weekend however we paid for Camping plus so we knew where out pitch would be which was £130.
 We knew friends going so wanted to ensure we were all together and it was the best decision we made!